sonocotta/raspberry-media-center/README.md

 ## Raspberry Pi HiFi Plus

 The PCM5100 HiFi DAC combined together with a highly efficient TPA3110D2 D-class amplifier.
-Tines two (again, why not!).
+Times two (again, why not?).
 It brings all the best from the HiFi model and adds an onboard amp to form a complete solution that can be paired with speakers directly.
 It uses an external power source to feed hungry amps and host Pi using an onboard drop-down converter.
 Raspberry Pi 5 users can use both outputs independently, older boards will produce the same audio in parallel.
 Boards use 4-layer PCBs to ensure good signal protection to keep that noise low.
-Both amps can be shit down using GPIO pins, so you can be sure speakers will be dead quiet when it is not in use.
+Both amps can be shut down using GPIO pins, so you can be sure the speakers will be dead quiet when they are not in use.

 ![DSC_0054](https://github.com/user-attachments/assets/1d4c9496-945c-4937-913f-c07db443e347)